-I take photographs and make paintings of unique homes and small farms.
-I use the photographs and paintings to develop digital prints and projected animated videos.
-The digital prints are printed on homegrown and handmade paper.
-By using materials and skills from both past and present technologies, the making of the work connects to the concept of time passing.
-I both hold onto older ways of making art, and seek current methods.
+In developing my work, I visit and informally interview people who I am inspired by.
+I take photographs, make paintings, and appropriate imagery to develop pigment prints on handmade paper and projected animated videos.
+Recently I've been exploring mixed-media encaustic.
+By using materials and skills from both past and present technologies, I both hold onto older ways of making art, and seek current methods.

-In these compositions, I use gestural and dripping paint marks to represent time passing, and the obscurity of moments past.
-I blend transitional points of view, illustrating how memories are composites of many experiences with no single perspective.
-I favor bright colors and patterning to express the play of imagination.
+In my compositions, I use gestural and dripping paint marks to represent time passing, the obscurity of moments past, and the movement of my hand.
+I blend transitional points of view, illustrating how daily perception is composed of many experiences and memories with no single perspective.
+I favor bright colors and patterning to express emotions- striving for combination of playfulness and tension.

 More on Wildland Gardens

-In 2012, I began the process of building an ecological farm on four acres in the Morrilton Area of Central Arkansas.
-At Wildland Gardens you will find curving gardens filled with annual and perennial vegetables, herbs, grains, seeds, flowers, cotton, fruit trees and berries.
-I also have a flock of egg laying hens, bees, and two horses.
-Each year I accept interns from Hendrix College who receive course credit for their work and research on the farm.
+In 2011, I began the process of building an ecological farm on eight acres in the Morrilton Area of Central Arkansas.
+At Wildland Gardens you will find curving gardens filled with annual and perennial vegetables, herbs, grains, seeds, flowers, cotton, fiber plants, fruit trees and berries.
+I also have a flock of egg laying hens, bees, and three horses.